Marvels: "A Time of Marvels"

+"Monsters"

-In the mid-1960s, a married Sheldon is now the father of two girls, Beth and Jennie, and he is preparing to write a book called Marvels.
+In the early 1960s, Sheldon is now the father of two girls, Beth and Jennie, and he is preparing to write a book called Marvels.
 New York now has two superhero teams, the Fantastic Four and the Avengers.
-Sheldon is excited by recent news of the return of Captain America, a hero from his youth, but the public has begun to fear mutants, especially the mutant team known as The X-Men.
-As he covers an anti-mutant mob that comes face to face with the X-Men, he hears X-Men leader Cyclops refuse to engage with the mob, saying "they're not worth it" and leaving.
+Sheldon is excited by recent news of the return of Captain America, but the public has begun to fear mutants, especially the mutant team known as the X-Men.
+As he covers an anti-mutant mob that comes face-to-face with the X-Men, he overhears X-Men leader Cyclops ordering his teammates not to engage with the mob, saying "they're not worth it" and leaving.
 Sheldon, unsure of their meaning, finds the words staying with him.
-On the positive side, some Marvels are treated as celebrities, as seen by Sheldon at the gala opening of Alicia Masters' sculptures.
-Gossip spreads over the upcoming marriage of the Fantastic Four's Reed Richards and Susan Storm.
-Sheldon leaves the gala and rushes home after hearing about the anti-mutant mob near there, and he finds his daughters hiding their friend, a mutant girl with a skull-like head.
+Despite the public's distrust of the X-Men, some Marvels are treated as celebrities, as seen by Sheldon at the gala opening of Alicia Masters' sculptures, where gossip spreads over the upcoming marriage of the Fantastic Four's Reed Richards and Susan Storm.
+Sheldon leaves the gala and rushes home after hearing about an anti-mutant mob near there, and he finds his daughters hiding their friend, a mutant girl with a skull-like head.
 Sheldon sees the importance of hiding this girl, but is worried for his family.
-Following the wedding, mutant-hunting robots called Sentinels are unleashed during a television debate involving Professor Xavier; they malfunction and begin rampaging throughout the city.
-A mob forms, attacking and destroying everything in sight, with only Sheldon helping the injured.
-The newly repaired Sentinels stop the mob, but Sheldon returns home to find the mutant girl gone.
+Following the wedding, mutant-hunting robots called Sentinels are unleashed by Bolivar Trask during a televised debate with Charles Xavier; they malfunction and begin rampaging throughout the city.
+A mob forms in the chaos, attacking and destroying everything in sight, with only Sheldon helping the injured.
+The repaired Sentinels stop the mob, but Sheldon returns home to find the mutant girl gone.

+"Judgement Day"

 As the 1960s progress, Sheldon is preoccupied with his work, to the detriment of his family.
-The news is filled with stories of the Avengers being declared a menace; the law going after Tony Stark; sightings of Spider-Man, who the public is unsure is a hero or a danger; and a possible Judgement Day.
+The news is filled with stories of the Avengers being declared a menace, the law going after Tony Stark, sightings of Spider-Man, and a possible Judgement Day.
 The Silver Surfer appears to the world and defeats the Fantastic Four, heralding the appearance of Galactus.
 With the city in panic, Sheldon believes the Earth will end, and he returns home to be with his family in the final moments.
-Suddenly, news comes that the Fantastic Four have managed to defeat Galactus, saving Earth.
+Suddenly, news comes that the Fantastic Four have managed to defeat Galactus, saving the planet.
 In the wake of the team's victory, Sheldon promises he will spend more time with his family.
-However, he is later disgusted by the way the public has again turned on the heroes, with one newspaper claiming the Galactus threat was a hoax.
+However, he is later disgusted by the way the public has again turned on the Marvels, with Jameson, now the publisher of the Daily Bugle and Sheldon's most frequent employer, claiming that the Galactus threat was a hoax.
 Sheldon rages at a crowd carrying on an anti-mutant conversation.